JorgeVladGarcia/DScourseS18_FinalProject/README.md

 final.dataset$ln.followers<- log(final.dataset$t.followers)
 final.dataset$ln.citations<- log(final.dataset$citations)
 ```
 Now that we have our final data set, we can attach, so we can reorder the variables to be visually more appealing.
-We drop the citec.link column because no observations were lefet after mergning our data sets.
+We drop the citec.link column because no observations were left after mergning our data sets.
 ```
 attach(final.dataset)
 final.dataset<- final.dataset[c("id", "author.x", "ideas.link", "t.handle", "citec.link","department", "university", "city", "rank.twitter", "t.followers", "ln.followers", "citations", "ln.citations", "h.ranking", "h.index")]